Chastity: Catholicism

 Chastity is a central and pivotal concept in Roman Catholic praxis.
-Chastity's importance in traditional Roman Catholic teaching stems from the fact that it is regarded as essential in maintaining and cultivating the unity of body with spirit and thus the integrity of the human being.
-It is also regarded as fundamental to the practise of the Catholic life because it involves an apprenticeship in self-mastery.
+Roman Catholic teaching regards chastity as essential in maintaining and cultivating the unity of body with spirit and thus the integrity of the human being.
+It is also fundamental to the practise of the Catholic life because it involves an apprenticeship in self-mastery.
 By attaining mastery over one's passions, reason, will, and desire can harmoniously work together to do what is good.

 Lutheranism

-The theology of the body of the Lutheran Churches emphasizes the role of the Holy Spirit, who has sanctified the bodies of Christians to be God's temple.
+The theology of the body of the Lutheran Churches emphasizes the role of the Holy Spirit, who sanctified the bodies of Christians to be God's temple.

-Many Lutheran monks and Lutheran nuns practice celibacy, though in other Lutheran religious orders it is not compulsory.
+Many Lutheran monks (e.g. Östanbäck Monastery) and Lutheran nuns (e.g. Daughters of Mary) practice celibacy, though in some Lutheran religious orders it is not compulsory.

 The Church of Jesus Christ of Latter-Day Saints

-In the Church of Jesus Christ of Latter-day Saints chastity is very important:
+In the Church of Jesus Christ of Latter-day Saints (LDS Church) chastity is very important:

-"Physical intimacy between husband and wife is a beautiful and sacred part of God's plan for His children.
+Physical intimacy between husband and wife is a beautiful and sacred part of God's plan for His children.
 It is an expression of love within marriage and allows husband and wife to participate in the creation of life.
 God has commanded that this sacred power be expressed only between a man and a woman who are legally married.
 The law of chastity applies to both men and women.
-It includes strict abstinence from sexual relations before marriage and complete fidelity and loyalty to one's spouse after marriage."
+It includes strict abstinence from sexual relations before marriage and complete fidelity and loyalty to one's spouse after marriage.

-"The law of chastity requires that sexual relations be reserved for marriage between a man and a woman.
+The law of chastity requires that sexual relations be reserved for marriage between a man and a woman.